lucascapucho/mobile/README.md

 # Resume - make summaries

-Resume is a flutter application for making summaries that facilitate study.
+Resume is a Flutter application for making summaries that facilitate study.
 Just click and share and follow news knowledge.

+## Observations
+This project was developed using development standards like classes, interfaces, encapsulation.

+Work in progess (AC2):
+  - [x] Sign In, Sign Up, Logoff
+  - [ ] Database - CRUD to Users and Notes
+  - [ ] Push Notifications
+  - [ ] Share the application
+  - [x] Create the app with Cupertino and Material design

 ## Installation

-Use the flutter project to run in your device or emulator.
+Use the Flutter project (.apk or .ipa) to run in your device or emulator.

 ![devices](https://user-images.githubusercontent.com/26679371/113034645-b852ea00-9168-11eb-9f79-552f363c0849.PNG)

 ## Mockup

+Initial application design.

 [Simple mockup](https://app.moqups.com/uIMAF8jZIa/view/page/ae8fe8eb0/)

 ## Project

 #### 1. Welcome page
-This is the first page of the app.
-On this page, you can select if you like to Login or Sign In.
+This is the first page of the application.
+On this page, you can select if you like to Sign In or Sign Up.

 ![welcome](https://user-images.githubusercontent.com/26679371/113036077-382d8400-916a-11eb-9749-a5eedd0f44e1.jpeg)

 #### 2. Sign Up page
 On the Sign Up page is possible to create a new user, just put some information like:

-> Username
+> Name

-> Email
+> E-mail

 > Password

 ![signup](https://user-images.githubusercontent.com/26679371/113036150-4ed3db00-916a-11eb-92f3-4718b273d98d.jpeg)

-#### 3. Sign In/Login page
+#### 3. Sign In page
-After registering, just log into the app and discover the possibilities.
+After registering, just log into the application and discover the possibilities.

 ![login](https://user-images.githubusercontent.com/26679371/113036299-7cb91f80-916a-11eb-8919-16bf6c504b27.jpeg)